-When you put your ear to the delicately sculpted glass ear you will hear the sound of beehives and amplified networks.
-These beehives, insect networks pollinate the many varieties of grapes that are used to produce wine worldwide.
+When you put your ear to the delicately sculpted glass ear, you will hear the sound of beehives and amplified networks.
+These beehives and insect networks pollinate the many varieties of grapes used to produce wine worldwide.

-The bacterial networks (yeast bacteria and Leuconostoc Oenos bacteria seen as animation) which support the wine fermentation are also made visible as are the sounds of bees, telephony, satellite networks, which support this worldwide wine distribution.
+The bacterial networks (yeast bacteria and Leuconostoc Oenos bacteria seen as animation) which support the wine fermentation are also made visible, as are the sounds of bees, telephony, and satellite networks, which support this worldwide wine distribution.

 Parallel networks of activity or symbiogenesis of nectar into wine, with creatures large and small, all acting in massively parallel networks of selfish genes, suggest the future of autonomous robotics and software architectures.
-These symbiotic networks at all scales are the maps to the future and indeed our autonomous robots are also advancing as a kind of proto species, which serves our needs.
+These symbiotic networks at all scales are the maps to the future and indeed, our autonomous robots are also advancing as a kind of proto species which serves our needs.

-Indeed, the flowers of grapes producing pollen are also beneficiary, as are we.
+Indeed, the flowers of grapes producing pollen are also beneficiaries, as are we.
 The pollen is the food for the bee and the bee’s primary protein and results in the flower’s biogenesis.
-Many bees have evolved to carry their own weight in pollen and nectar, which is lucky for the flower and our wine.
-A bee’s full load of nectar fills ½ the bee’s abdomen as it returns to the hive.
+Many bees have evolved to carry their weight in pollen and nectar, which is lucky for the flower and our wine.
+A bee’s entire load of nectar fills ½ the bee’s abdomen as it returns to the hive.

 The animation of yeast cells was produced in Cinema 4D with particle systems.
-The sound mixing is from various sources both live and reprocessed in Garage Band.
+The sound mixing is from various sources, both live and reprocessed in Garage Band.
 High definition, sound, and animation are all composited in Adobe Aftereffects.